wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-capacity-planning.md

 <properties
-   pageTitle="Planejamento de capacidade para aplicativos Service Fabric | Microsoft Azure" description="Descreve como identificar o número de nós de computação necessários para um aplicativo do Service Fabric" services="service-fabric" documentationCenter=".net" authors="mani-ramaswamy"
+   pageTitle="Capacity planning for Service Fabric apps | Microsoft Azure" description="Describes how to identify the number of compute nodes required for a Service Fabric application" services="service-fabric" documentationCenter=".net" authors="mani-ramaswamy"